stelzinga/MF/Management_Framework-Appendix.md

 - Scenarios
 - Return to BAU
 - Impact
-- Data
-- Urgency
-- Testing
+- Crisis Management
 - Further Considerations
-- Crisis Management

-### Components
+### Primary Components
-The Conceptual Framework supposes a simple structure of a Data driven company, based on key Components that deliver the Services of the company:
+The Conceptual Framework supposes a simple structure based on key *Components* that are involved in continuously delivering the Services of the company:

 _____________________________________
             Public Infra